NO. OF CREDITS:

 |WA CLOCK HRS:

-Working with the Personal Creed Project, you join your students as they develop the habit of reflection.
-Students and teachers come to understand who and what have shaped them, begin discovering and committing to their values, and learn to stand for something in the world.
-Adapted in schools and colleges around the country, the Personal Creed experience generates enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
+Working with the Personal Creed Project, you join your students as they begin to develop the habit of reflection.
+Students and teachers come to understand who and what have shaped them.
+They begin discovering and committing to their values, and learn to stand for something in the world.
+Adapted in schools and colleges around the country, the Personal Creed experience and the course design and instruction practices it inspires generate enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
 This makes for unusually rewarding teaching.

 In my classroom alone, over three thousand students have presented their personal creeds to their class communities.
 One wrote: